moraispgsi/encrypted-repository-base/README.md

 # encrypted-repository-base

+## Motivation
+I was trying to find a way to protect an application database credentials and aws API keys and I found out about blackbox(https://github.com/StackExchange/blackbox) , a tool that allows you to protect secrets in a git repository.

+## Requirements
 This package requires blackbox installed on ubuntu bash.

+## About
 This repository protects the user from accidentally commiting sensitive information.
 Blackbox saves the public key of the administrators.
 Sensitive files are added to a bundle of encrypted data and can only be decrypted by the registered administrators private GPG keys.

 ## Reading sensitive information